Munaiz123/SatoshiNakamoto_Backend/ReadME.md

 # SatoshiNakamoto_Backend (The Interface)

-Although the backend is entirely on the cloud, the actual project folder structure tries to implent the MVC design pattern in its project folder(albiet a little contrived for this coding challenged).
+Although the backend for The Interface is entirely on the cloud, it tries to implent the MVC design pattern in its project folder (albiet a bit contrived for this coding challenge).

-The entry point for the backend is ```index.mjs```, which routes requests to the appropriate functions within ```processors/CollectionsProcessor.js``` and ```sql/CollectionsSQL.js``` houses the SQL queries that is sent to a database lambda layer that abstracts the common db connection code.
+The entry point for the backend is ```index.mjs```, which routes requests to the appropriate functions within ```processors/CollectionsProcessor.js```.

+And ```sql/CollectionsSQL.js``` houses the SQL queries that is sent to a database lambda layer that abstracts the common db connection code.
 More on lambda layers below.

 ## AWS Cloud Architecture

-As mentioned, the backend is hosted on AWS and it takes advantage of the follwing AWS technologies and components:
+As mentioned, the backend is on the cloud(AWS) and it utilizes of the follwing AWS technologies and components:

 #### AWS Technologies:
 - API Gateway - exposes the backend to the UI to make services calls and retrieve NFT payload